icgrp/ese532_handouts/ese532_handouts/hw2/walk_through.md

 ## Measuring Latency
-You can measure latency in many different ways---instrumenting the code vs sampling-based profiling, using system timer vs using hardware timer etc. (review these [slides](https://www.cs.fsu.edu/~engelen/courses/HPC/Performance.pdf) and learn about clock sources [here](http://btorpey.github.io/blog/2014/02/18/clock-sources-in-linux/)).
+You can measure latency in many different ways---instrumenting the code vs sampling-based profiling, using system timer vs using hardware timer etc. (learn about clock sources [here](http://btorpey.github.io/blog/2014/02/18/clock-sources-in-linux/)).
 However, the end goal is the same; which is to answer where is the bottleneck?

 In this tutorial, we will show you how you can use the system timer to